New British financial watchdog to open bank payments to competition

-LONDON Britain's newest regulator set out on Thursday how it will wrest strategic direction of the 75 trillion pound payments sector from its big bank owners to spur competition.
+LONDON Nov 13 Britain's newest regulator set out on Thursday how it will wrest strategic direction of the 75 trillion pound ($118 trillion) payments sector from its big bank owners to spur competition.

 The payments system forms the vital plumbing that allowed people and companies to make 21 billion transactions in 2013 via online banking, cheques and cash machines.